NDIS roles and responsibilities

 This will support people with disability to pursue their goals around independence, community involvement, education, employment, and health and wellbeing.

-For the NDIS market to be successful, disability reform ministers, Department of Social Services, the NDIA, the NDIS Quality and Safeguards Commission, states and territories need to work together to deliver our shared vision.
+For the NDIS market to be successful, Disability Reform Ministers, Department of Social Services, the NDIA, the NDIS Quality and Safeguards Commission, state and territory governments need to work together to deliver our shared vision.

 Market approach

-In December 2019, the Disability Reform Council, now the Disability Reform Ministers’ Meeting , agreed to use a more flexible approach to address NDIS market gaps.
+In December 2019, the former Disability Reform Council, agreed to use more flexible approaches to address NDIS market gaps.
+In October 2022, the now Disability Reform Ministerial Council reaffirmed this commitment.

-The flexible approach recognises that a one-size-fits-all approach to delivering the NDIS is not suitable to address market gaps faced by certain geographic locations, particular cohorts or disability support types.
+The flexible approach recognises that a one-size-fits-all approach to NDIS access and service delivery in thin markets is not suitable to address market gaps faced by First Nations and culturally diverse communities in regional and remote Australia and across particular support types.

-The NDIA works with a variety of market stakeholders to ensure participants have access to quality supports regardless of where they live and what their needs are.
+The NDIA works with a variety of market stakeholders to build a stable and sustainable NDIS marketplace that facilitates development of innovative supports.
+This is to ensure participants have access to quality supports and services regardless of where they live and what their needs are.

 Market facilitation involves specific actions to improve connections between providers and participants, such as focused engagement and sharing targeted information with the market.

 A Coordinated Funding Proposal (CFP) is a process used to help a group of participants combine their funding to buy supports from NDIS providers.
-Some people like to call a Coordinated Funding Proposal a CFP.
+CFP’s can be run by participant/community groups without the assistance of the NDIA.

 CFPs can help: